 Next, focus on your posture.
 If you find it difficult to stand or sit up straight with your belly weighing on you, you might want to look into a pregnancy support belt.
 If you work at a desk, make sure your chair, keyboard, and computer monitor have been set up to create an ergonomic environment.

 Elevating your feet can also ease up on any back issues.
-If you are still sporting your pre-pregnancy high heels, consider switching to flat shoes that offer support.
+If you’re still sporting your pre-pregnancy high heels, consider switching to flat shoes that offer support.
 Supportive footwear can help ease back pain.
-Don’t worry, though, your cute footwear will still be waiting for you after your baby arrives.
+Don’t worry, though.
+Your cute footwear will still be waiting for you after your baby arrives.